 Non-Special Focus kids are often referred to as LID, meaning “Log In Date.”
-While families can be matched with a Special Focus child at any point in the process, they must log their dossier in prior to reviewing files for LID children.
+While families can be matched with a Special Focus child once their home study is completed, they must log their dossier in prior to reviewing files for LID children.
 These kids are typically age 1-4, and have more minor or correctable needs.
 For families who are open to a Waiting Child with minor or correctable needs, the LID track is a great alternative to other international adoption programs where the referral time for a healthy child can be several years.

 How quickly can you be matched?

 The time that it takes for a family to get matched with their forever child depends on their openness to gender, age range, and special needs.
 Since families play a role in the matching process, they determine when they have found their child and wish to move forward with the process.

 - LID: For families who feel that a younger child with mild special needs is the best fit the referral process with GWCA takes about 12-18 months after your dossier is sent to China.